TimoBolkart/TEMPEH/README.md

 <h2 align="center">Acknowledgement</h2>

-Parts of the implementation of TEMPEH are based on [ToFU](https://github.com/tianyeli/tofu).
+Parts of the implementation of TEMPEH are based on [ToFu](https://github.com/tianyeli/tofu).
+Please see the ToFu repository for details on the initial implementation.